Frequently Asked Questions

 On the day of the ride our start arch volunteers will be handing out route guides – so don’t forget to pick one up as you go through the start arches.
 The guide will tell you where our official 15 rest points are all the way from Capital to coast.

-There should be no chance of getting lost as the route is lined with marshals and volunteers and don’t forget the other thousands of cyclists going with you.
+There should be no chance of getting lost as the route is lined with marshals, volunteers and thousands of cyclists going with you.